Celebrating Pi – A Transcendental Number

-- Since the first 6 values of pi are 3.14159, on 3/14, at exactly 1:59 PM, sing a song about pi or make up your own!
+- Since the first six values of pi are 3.14159, on 3/14, at exactly 1:59 PM, sing a song about pi or make up your own!

-- Talk about Albert Einstein!
+Talk about Albert Einstein!

 You may be wondering, why should we talk about Einstein on this particular day?
-Well, besides the fact that pi is found in the Einstein field equations, suffice it is to say that Einstein was born on Mar.14, 1879.
+Besides the fact that pi is found in the Einstein field equations, suffice to say that Einstein was born on Mar.14, 1879.
 That’s right, folks: coincidentally, Pi Day falls on Einstein’s birthday.